lmc2179/lmc2179.github.io/drafts/effective_ab_testing.md

   - If $p < .05$ (or your favorite $\alpha$) and $\hat{\mu}^ > \hat{\mu}^C$, the test is a winner!
 You say it caused a $\hat{\mu}^T - \hat{\mu}^C$ increase in revenue, which your PM can put in the next update deck.

 I refer to this this anti-pattern as **P-value sanctification**, a term borrowed from Tukey's article above.
 The internal logic of this approach goes something like this: if $p < .05$, then the observed treatment effect of $\hat{\mu}^T - \hat{\mu}^C$ is "real", in the sense that it's not noise.
 Unfortunately, this interpretation isn't quite right. **The short version is that the p-value tells us about whether the effect is exactly zero, but it doesn't tell us how large the effect is.
 However, understanding whether the effect is practically meaningful requires understanding it's size.**

-# Problems with P-value sanctification, and some solutions

 Before I point out the issues with this workflow, I'll note some _good_ things about the above method, which might explain why it's commonly observed in the wild.